 - Incentives for teachers to become certified, accredited, and licensed.

 - Scholarship opportunities for teachers so that they may attend continuing education classes at the local universities and colleges, which are often cost prohibitive for these service providers.

-Collier Child Care Resources and the Naples Children & Education Foundation are working strategically and proactively in collaboration with the early learning providers and support agencies, specifically Redlands Christian Migrant Association (RCMA), Guadalupe Center of Immokalee, Immokalee Child Care Center, Immokalee Housing & Family Services (IHFS), Collier County Public School System’s and Early Learning Literacy Model Program ( ELLM) to increase the quality of our early childhood instructors in Immokalee.
+Collier Child Care Resources and the Naples Children & Education Foundation are working strategically and proactively in collaboration with the early learning providers and support agencies, specifically Redlands Christian Migrant Association (RCMA), Guadalupe Center, Immokalee Child Care Center, Immokalee Housing & Family Services (IHFS), Collier County Public School System’s and Early Learning Literacy Model ( ELLM) to elevate the quality of our early childhood instructors in Immokalee.

-Supporting the professional development needs and coordinating and/or providing quality education and training will lead to positive outcomes and ultimately increase the quality of care given to Immokalee's children, often at risk of school failure. (make the p and d in professional development lower case and take the hyphen out of at risk.
+Supporting the Professional Development needs and coordinating and/or providing quality education and training will lead to positive outcomes and ultimately increase the quality of care given to Immokalee's children, often at-risk of school failure.

 The Current Issue:Without quality prenatal care, a pregnant woman is 10.9 times more likely to have a baby die and 5.6 times more likely to have a baby born with low birth weight.
 Research has shown that $1.00 of preventative care can save $6.00 of additional costs over the lifetime of a premature baby.
 Low birth weight breeds other significant problems including organs that are not fully developed, which can lead to lung problems and vision loss.
 These babies are 20 times more likely to die in their first year of life according to March of Dimes.